gitcoinco/grants-stack-indexer/docs/deploy-to-fly.md

 # Deploy to Fly

-We use Fly.io at deploy the indexer.
+We use Fly.io to deploy the indexer.
 This guide will walk you through the process of setting up and deploying your own indexer on Fly.io.

 ## Getting Started